jornada-im/JEDS/workshops/20220629-jrn-ecology-short-course/index.md

 Welcome to our ecological statistics and models workshop for the 2022 Jornada Desert Ecology Short Course.
 This workshop is the first of what we hope will be a series of "JEST" (tentative title) workshops, with the aim of teaching introductory and intermediate data analysis and statistics skills to Jornada researchers using hands-on programming in R. This is the first-ever JEST workshop, so please be patient with us.

-This workshop will teach basic hypothesis testing with ecological data, building from relatively simple t-tests, up to the (potentially) more complex use of mixed models.
+This workshop will teach elements of statistical inference with ecological data, building from relatively simple linear models up to the (potentially) more complex use of mixed models.
 Mixed models are an active area of research and development in the statistics community, and there are numerous pitfalls and briar patches in the mixed model landscape.
-We'll discuss them and demonstrate the basics, but our goal is primarily to give you the confidence needed to start exploring this topic on your own (and perhaps prepare you for a future mixed-model workshop).
+We'll discuss them and demonstrate the basics, but our goal is primarily to give you the confidence needed to start exploring these methods on your own (and perhaps prepare you for a future mixed model workshop).

 ## Getting set up